- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

-- If the patient falls to the floor, place padding (such as rolled-up clothes or towels) under their head and roll them onto their left side.
+- If the patient falls to the floor, put padding (such as rolled-up clothes or towels) under their head and roll them onto their side.

-- If the patient is lying on their back, gently turn the head to the side if possible.
-Do not move any part of the body forcefully.
+- If the patient is lying on their back and you can’t roll them, gently turn their head to the side if you can.
+Don’t force any part of the body to move.

-- Try to notice what type of movements the patient makes, how long the seizure lasts, and which parts of the body move with the seizure.
+- Try to notice what type of movements the patient makes, how long the seizure lasts, and what parts of the body move with the seizure.

-- Do not try to open the mouth during a seizure, even if the patient is biting their tongue.
+- Don’t try to open the mouth during a seizure, even if the patient is biting their tongue.
 Keep your fingers and hands away from the patient’s mouth.

-- Do not move the patient unless they are in a dangerous location (for instance, near a hot radiator, glass door, or stairs).
+- Don’t move the patient unless they are in a dangerous location (such as near a hot radiator, glass door, or stairs).

-- Once the seizure is over, cover the patient with a blanket and allow them to rest.
+- Once the seizure is over, cover the patient with a blanket and let them rest.

-- Do not give medicines, food, or liquids until you call the doctor and the patient is fully awake.
+- Don’t give medicines, food, or liquids until you call the cancer team and the patient is fully awake.

-- If the patient is prone to seizures, use side rails and bumper pads on their bed.
-Be sure someone is with the patient when they are walking or sitting in a chair.
+- If the patient is known to have seizures, use side rails and bumper pads on their bed.
+Be sure someone is with the patient when they’re walking or sitting in a chair.

-- Has a seizure, once it is over and the patient is comfortable (If someone else is with you, stay with the patient and have the other person call the doctor.)
+- Has a seizure, once it’s over and the patient is comfortable (If someone else is with you, stay with the patient and have the other person call the cancer team.)